 But electricity was on its way to assist the art of telegraphy.
 In the second half of the 18th Century there were important discoveries about the nature of electricity though it remained a mysterious fluid.
 Galvani conducted experiments with frogs’ legs to show the effects of electricity.
 Volta developed a battery, giving a steady source.
 Other experiments showed that transmission along wires was virtually instantaneous.
 This held out tantalising prospects for telegraphy.
 The first problem was to detect the presence of an electric current.
-Picture: Frog, BT; Galvani, unknown
+[Picture: Frog, BT; Galvani, Public Domain]

 Lesage’s telegraph used pith ball electrometers and another early idea